osrf/gazebo_design/physics_presets/physics_presets.md

 ***Gazebo Design Document***

 ### Overview
-Currently, Gazebo only supports one <physics> tag specified in SDF.
-Furthermore, if a user desires to change simulation properties, they must write a plugin to change physics engine parameters individually via the physics API.
+Currently, Gazebo only supports one `<physics>` in SDF..
+Furthermore, if a user desires to change simulation properties after the world file is loaded, they must write a plugin to change physics engine parameters individually via the physics API.
+If a user has multiple physics profiles in mind for a world--for example, one tuned for performance and the other tuned for accuracy--the current method for switching between them is clunky and verbose.

 This design document proposes a small change to SDF to support multiple physics blocks in SDF, as well as an API to manage switching between these preset physics profiles.

 ### Requirements
 Via world file SDF, the user must be able to specify:

-Multiple physics blocks for different physics engines, with different simulation properties, etc.
+- Multiple physics blocks for different physics engines, with different simulation properties, etc.

-The name of a particular physics block.
+- The name of a particular physics block.

-The name of the default physics block for a particular world.
+- The name of the default physics block for a particular world.

 While Gazebo is running, a developer can use the API to do the following:

-Switch between the different physics profiles specified in SDF.
+- Switch between the different physics profiles specified in SDF.
 Switching to a new profile must affect changes to the physics engine.

-Read the name and parameters of any profile known to the simulation.
+- Read the name and parameters of any profile known to the simulation.

-Read the name and parameters of the current profile.
+- Read the name and parameters of the current profile.

-Create a new profile and specify physics parameters programmatically.
+- Create a new profile and specify physics parameters programmatically.

-Save a new profile to an SDF file.
+- Save a new profile to SDF.

-Load a new profile from an SDF file.
+- Load a new profile from SDF.

 ### Architecture
 The new SDF architecture includes a new attribute under the `world` element, `name`.
 The `physics` element also has a new `name` attribute.